This article has links to products and services we love, which we may make commission from.

-Chaophraya is one of the few restaurants that has castle views but it isn’t just about the location, the food is tasty.
+Chaophraya is one of the few restaurants that have castle views but it isn’t just about the location, the food is tasty.

-The menu indicate which meals are vegetarian and vegan.
+The menu indicates which meals are vegetarian and vegan.

-It also identify how hot the dish is!
+It also identifies how hot the dish is!

 If you’re not sure what to choose, just ask your server and if you have any allergies you need to let them know when ordering.

 My MIL who owns a catering business is, let’s say, quite difficult to please when it comes to dining out and she adores Chaophraya so take our word for it, this Edinburgh Thai restaurant comes highly recommended.